 Direct debit is a common payment method in the DACH region for both recurring and one-off payments.
 It authorizes the merchant to withdraw funds directly from the customer’s bank account when payments are due.

-This method is particularly favored for utility bills, subscriptions, and other regular expenses.
-In Germany, 48% of online shoppers use direct debits, appreciating the convenience and the reduced need to manually handle each transaction.
+This method favors utility bills, subscriptions, and other regular expenses.
+In Germany, 46% of online shoppers use direct debits, appreciating the convenience and the reduced need to handle each transaction manually.

 Credit and Debit Cards